-However, the noise abatement selected, which almost meets the 70dBA is the "Enhanced" version (Case 2) of the perimeter fence.
+The noise abatement built, which almost meets the 70dBA is the "As-Built Enhanced" version (Case 3) of the perimeter fence.
 The details of the requirements for each part of the perimeter fence are given in Figure 3.

 Figure 3 - Details of Perimeter Fence Construction to Achieve Regulatory Requirements